-Students were free to choose the type of films (i.e., either classic or contemporary) to work with.
+Students were free to choose the type of films (either classic or contemporary) to work with.
 After discussion, students preferred contemporary films as the main themes to be explored.

-Step 2: Determine the final outcome of the project.

-- (1).
-Midterm project: midterm oral presentation for the selected film - (2).
-Final Project: 20-25 minute final drama performance
+- Step 2: Determine the final outcome of the project. - (1) The midterm oral presentation for two selected films - (2) The 20-25 minute final drama performance